perspectivezoom/from-html-to-backbone/README.md

 * Just started using jQuery to manipulate a web page
 * Kind of know what a Javascript framework is, but not really

-If you have a strong programming background, and can understand [jQuery to Backbone's](https://github.com/kjbekkelund/writings/blob/master/published/understanding-backbone.md) opening setup and central thesis of separation of concerns, then the following material is likely to simple for you.
+If you have a strong programming background, and can understand [jQuery to Backbone's](https://github.com/kjbekkelund/writings/blob/master/published/understanding-backbone.md) opening setup and central thesis of separation of concerns, then the following material is likely too simple for you.

 In this step by step, parts of Backbone are integrated one at a time and explained in detail.
 The goal is to eliminate the mysticism behind using Backbone, and for you to understand how everything works.
 Though not really framework itself (the most appropriate definition I've heard is a "framework framework"), understanding Backbone will give you a much firmer grasp of the more magical frameworks you might encounter.